-Every now and then we see one of those unique gems where people really break the mould of what’s “normal”, and they create a life working from home doing what they love.
+Every now and then we see a unique gem, someone who breaks the mould of what’s “normal” by creating a life, working from home doing what they love.
 Holly is one of those gems!
 She started learning with us here at eBusiness Institute back when she was only 14 years old.
 And now at 21, she is working full time from home with her very own digital agency.
 Plus, she’s also helping create income from digital leads for her family’s business.
 And she’s generating passive income through buying and selling websites for profit.
 Go Holly!!

 We’ve shown some great examples lately of young people who have been setting themselves up for long-term digital success; Jack being one of them.
 It really shows how the traditional schooling system and the ways you can earn income are changing.

 But what we also want to point out here is that it doesn’t matter how old you are when you start learning new things.
 With a clear vision, the right mindset, and the digital skills behind you, it is possible to create the lifestyle and income you want.
 You can set yourself up for the future at any age to create the future and security that you and your family deserve.